 |There was little information online to help us identify these vultures.
 Any comments would be appreciated!
 From this site: Vultures fight unashamedly over whatever scraps they can get, and when they descend on the proverbial trough, their grim determination is evident – these birds can consume a kilogram of meat in a minute and strip a carcass within hours.”|

-Although months ago we purchased the Kruger Park Map & Guide with photos of most birds found in the park included birds of prey, we weren’t able to identify by name any of the specific vultures shown above other than the white-backed vulture.
+Although months ago we purchased the Kruger Park Map & Guide with photos of most birds found in the park, including birds of prey, we couldn’t identify by name any of the specific vultures shown above other than the white-backed vulture.

-If any of our worldwide readers are vulture enthusiasts, please send me an email from the link on the right side of our homepage under the “translate” button and let me know each species numbered them top to bottom beginning with photo #1.
+If any of our worldwide readers are vulture enthusiasts, please send me an email from the link on the right side of our homepage under the “translate” button and let me know each species numbered them top to bottom, beginning with a photo #1.
 This would be greatly appreciated.

 Obviously, there had been a kill in the area where sighting these various vultures.

-Lately, our favorite birds have been francolins, Frank and the Mrs. who now respond when we call for them.
+Lately, our favorite birds have been francolins, Frank, and the Misses, who now respond when we call for them.
 In the meantime, the not-so-dumb guinea fowls come running when they hear me call for Frank, knowing birdseed is on the horizon.

 Thank you for being on this journey with us!
 May your day provide you with opportunities to enjoy our flying, walking, and running aviary friends.